Join us in connecting the dots between Platform Engineering, DevOps, and SRE.

 Collaboration, automation, and continuous improvement are the shared values that unleash the true power of DevOps and SRE.

 Platform engineering revolves around creating self-service toolchains and workflows, culminating into a cohesive unit titled an Internal Developer Platform (IDP).
-By 2026, Gartner predicts platform engineering will see 80% of software engineering organizations adopting IDPs.
+By 2026, Gartner predicts platform engineering will see 80% of software engineering organisations adopting IDPs.

-IDP is a significant component of how platform engineering helps harmonize DevOps and SRE.
+IDP is a significant component of how platform engineering helps harmonise DevOps and SRE.
 IDP helps DevOps by reducing the load on developers and streamlining workflows from testing to production environments.
 Whilst with SRE, platform engineering lends itself by bringing related development and operations data into a unified toolset, for easy access to performance and reliability outcomes.

 The role of platform engineering bridges the gap between these models to simplify the deployment process and mitigate software failure risks.